John Smeaton (umpire)

 John Henry Smeaton (born 31 August 1948) is a former Australian cricket umpire.
 He stood in one Test match in 2001.

 Smeaton umpired 42 first-class matches between 1996 and 2004, most of them in Hobart.
-He umpired the last three days of the Test match between Australia and New Zealand in Hobart in November 2001, replacing Steve Davis during the match after Davis was injured.
+He umpired the last three days of the Test match between Australia and New Zealand in Hobart in November 2001, replacing Steve Davis during the match after Davis suffered a knee injury.
 Rain limited play on the three days to 105.2 overs, and the match was drawn.